 Tadalafil is chemically a phosphodiesterase-5 (PDE5) inhibitor, aimed at blocking the degradative action of cyclic guanosine monophosphate (cGMP)-specific phosphodiesterase type 5 on cyclic GMP in the smooth muscle cells lining the blood vessels in the pulmonary arterial wall, which is responsible for excessive vasoconstriction and a rise in blood pressure.

-Marketed under the name Adcirca by Eli Lilly (who later sold its exclusive commercialization rights for the drug in the U.S.), the drug is used to treat patients with pulmonary arterial hypertension (PAH) and improve exercising ability.
+Marketed under the name Adcirca by Lung Biotechnology in the U.S. and Eli Lilly, the therapy’s developer, elsewhere, tadalafil is used to treat patients with pulmonary arterial hypertension (PAH) and improve exercising ability.
 Because of its chemical nature and mechanism of action, it has also been approved for treatment of erectile dysfunction (ED) and benign prostate hyperplasia (BPH) by the U.S. FDA.
 It is an oral formulation available in the form of 20 mg tablets.

 How Adcirca (tadalafil) Works